kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/match.md

 - Karissa is found through `Noura <- User -> Karissa`
 - Kitchener is found through `Noura <- User -> Kitchener`

-### Return variable length/recursive relationships
+### Return recursive relationships

-A variable length relationship is a `STURCT{LIST[NODE], LIST[REL]}`.
-Returning a variable length relationship will return all properties
+A recursive relationship has logical data type `RECURSIVE RELATIONSHIP` and is physically represented as `STURCT{LIST[NODE], LIST[RELATIONSHIP]}`.
+Returning a recursive relationship will return all properties
 ```cypher
 MATCH (a:User)-[e:Follows*1..2]->(b:User)
 WHERE a.name = 'Adam'